Fruiticecake/Faster/README.md

 Assets will be generated in /wp/themes/your-theme folder.

-They are generated automatically when you change them.
+They are generated automatically when you change source files.

-## Settings
+## Directories

+### /src

+All source files are here.

+Basically you should edit files only here.

+### /out

+Generated files are here.

+### /gulpfile.js

+Task runner is here.

 ## Pug